Shanmathan/event-map-crowd-management/README.md

 ## 🚀 Introduction

 Crowd Management Event Map is designed to help users navigate through different locations, find important places, and discover nearby facilities.
-Whether you're exploring a new city or planning a trip, Crowd Management Event Map provides you with the tools you need to find your way around.
+Whether you're exploring a new festival or crowded place, Crowd Management Event Map provides you with the tools you need to find your way around.

 ## ✨ Features